mainmatter/svelte-workshop/2-sveltekit-basics.iapresenter/text.md

 - where we store all of our Playwright tests
 - this will be expanding as we go through this workshop and begin to add more functionality.

+"vite.config.js" - where we define vote specific configuration like plugins and setup for Vitest

 back to "src" - the majority of our app code will go,
 - we can split it into components, stores, routes and any other folders or files we might find useful later on.
 The only required files are app.html and routes

-Going through the "src" folder:
 "app.d.ts" - define our types if we wanted,
-- just by the fact that our JS only app has a types file, you can tell that Svelte loves types.
+- just by the fact that our JS only app has a types file, you can tell that Svelte loves
 ---
-### app.html
+	src/app.html
 ```html
 <!DOCTYPE html>
 <html lang="en">